OfficeDev/TeamsAppCamp1/Labs/Labs-A/Lab-A01.md

 #### Step 2: Enable Teams application uploads

 By default, end users can't upload Teams applications directly; instead an administrator needs to upload them into the enterprise app catalog.
-In this step you will enable direct uploads to make developement easier and allow installation directly from the Teams user interface.
+In this step you will enable direct uploads to make development easier and allow installation directly from the Teams user interface.

   a.
 Navigate to [https://admin.microsoft.com/](https://admin.microsoft.com/), which is the Microsoft 365 Admin Center.